Posted November 8, 2016

 “A recently discovered variant of the Nymaim dropper brings several new features and capabilities, including new obfuscation and delivery methods, the use of PowerShell, and what researchers call an interesting anti-analysis and anti-detection mechanism.

-Nymaim has been around since 2013 and it has mainly been used as a dropper for other threats, including file-encrypting ransomware and banking Trojans.
-The malware has not attracted too much attention since 2013, until this year, when ESET reported seeing a 63 percent increase in infections compared to 2015.
+Nymaim has been around since 2013 and it has mainly been used as a dropper for other threats, including file-encrypting Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. and banking Trojans.
+The Malware: Software that is intended to damage or disable computers and computer systems. has not attracted too much attention since 2013, until this year, when ESET reported seeing a 63 percent increase in infections compared to 2015.
 Nymaim’s authors also recompiled the malware with code taken from Gozi ISFB and created a hybrid banking Trojan dubbed GozNym.”

 – Security Week